llnl-hmc-clinic/Bilayer-Simulation-Pipeline/README.md

 	* If you are multiprocessing on sbatch, run
 	> $ python3 simulate-super.py

+4. Wait until our script finish simulations and analysis of bilayer properties!
 Our pipeline is for simulations from energy minimization to your production run.